AI use in award entries – research by The Independent Awards Standards Council

 “I think it’s lazy and takes away from the people who’ve spent the time writing their entries… I think people who’ve committed the time to putting their entries together should be prioritised over those who haven’t.”

-“Currently it seems most AI-generated copy isn’t as good as those well-written by human, though that may change.”
+“Currently, it seems most AI-generated copy isn’t as good as those well-written by humans, though that may change.”

-“It’s a big issue – Our awards is very trades focused and it’s all about that unique job – AI cannot yet tell their story, so sometimes it almost dumbs down the entry which is a shame… a lot of the time the entries that use [AI] just don’t make sense!”
+“It’s a big issue – Our awards are very trades-focused, and it’s all about that unique job – AI cannot yet tell their story, so sometimes it almost dumbs down the entry, which is a shame… a lot of the time the entries that use [AI] just don’t make sense!”

 They were asked to score from 0 (none) to 10 (all) the “proportion of award entries appeared to be significantly AI-generated”.
-There was a wide distribution of scores but the average was 3.5/10 suggesting that 35% of the award entries they judges were visibly significantly AI-generated.
+There was a wide distribution of scores, but the average was 3.5/10, suggesting that 35% of the award entries they judged were visibly and significantly AI-generated.
 This is a high figure, but given that the majority of award entries are written in-house by people who are busy with other jobs, it makes sense.

 This research next sought to clarify whether, when it comes to AI-generated content, judges (a) noticed or (b) cared.